Analysis | How is DeSantis’s pro-anti-vaccination stance different than being anti-vaccine?

 Most of those subject to the mandates, of course, simply got the vaccine and are now both protected against covid and far less likely to spread covid to the people they’re sworn to protect.
 Those who didn’t have often been celebrated as heroes.
 Martyrs, even.
 And where there’s an opportunity to turn the coronavirus pandemic into a moment of political posturing, there’s Florida Gov. Ron DeSantis (R).

-On Sunday, DeSantis encouraged those officers who refused the vaccine to come to his state, even offering a $5,000 bonus should they choose to do so.
+On Sunday, DeSantis encouraged those officers who refused the vaccine to come to his state, even proposing a $5,000 bonus should they choose to do so.
 “If you’re not being treated well, we’ll treat you better here,” he promised during an interview on Fox News, fittingly.

 For months now, DeSantis has tried to walk a line between the skepticism about vaccines that’s common in a very vocal part of the Republican base and the need to, you know, try to keep Floridians alive.

-Note: Update: Answering a question from a reporter on Monday, DeSantis denied that he’d encouraged unvaccinated officers to come to Florida with that $5,000 bonus.